JeffSolo/dotfiles/README.md

 # Initial Mac setup

 Assuming a fresh Mac install, we can't just use `git clone` without installing Xcode.
-Manually download, navigate to the repo, and run `bash setup.sh` Mac will nag you a couple times to install Xcode - it's not required (Xcode command line tools will be installed during setup).
+Manually download, navigate to the repo, and execute `setup.sh` Mac will nag you a couple times to install Xcode - it's not required (Xcode command line tools will be installed during setup).